TULiberalArts/Environmental-Studies/pages/undergradaute.md

 Learn More about [Minoring in Environmental Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/environmental-studies/minor-environmental-studies/)

 ## Undergraduate Certificate in GIS
-GIS is powerful analytical software that combines data with maps.
+Geographic Information Systems (GIS) is powerful analytical software that combines data with maps.
 It allows users to query, analyze and visualize spatial data, asking any “where” questions: “where are we seeing outbreaks of flu,” “where will this utility have the greatest impact” or “where should we open our storefront?”
 Because it is so widely applicable, geographic information has become one of the linchpins of the Information Age.
 Employers across industries are seeking candidates trained in geospatial technologies.
 Because its uses are so pervasive, the U.S. Department of Labor considers geospatial technology a high-growth industry, growing at [an annual rate of almost 35 percent](https://www.doleta.gov/brg/indprof/geospatial_profile.cfm), with faster-than-average job growth expected over the next 10 years.

-Learn More About the [Certificate in Geographic Information Systems]http://bulletin.temple.edu/undergraduate/liberal-arts/certificate-programs/certificate-geographic-information-systems/)
+Learn More About the [Certificate in Geographic Information Systems](http://bulletin.temple.edu/undergraduate/liberal-arts/certificate-programs/certificate-geographic-information-systems/)

 ## Accelerated Degree Offerings (4+1)
 Students can start pursuing a graduate degree in their junior or senior year and complete their graduate degree in one additional year by enrolling in a 4+1 program.
 Students may enter the 4+1 program in their junior or senior year, taking up to four graduate-level courses during their undergraduate program.
 The remaining graduate credits are completed the year after completing their bachelor’s degree.
 Graduate-level courses completed during the junior or senior year may be used to satisfy major requirements, as appropriate.

 The 4+1 program allows students to begin pursuing a graduate degree in a high-growth area while still working toward an undergraduate degree, saving them time and money in earning their graduate degree.

-- BA/BS and Professional Science Master’s in GIS<br>
+- BA/BS and Professional Science Master’s in [GIS](https://liberalarts.temple.edu/professional-science-master-s-geographic-information-systems-psm-gis-41)
-- BA/BS and MA in Geography and Urban Studies<br>

 Questions?
 Contact [guses@temple.edu](mailto:guses@temple.edu).